Traveling Responsibly in West Africa

 With this prospect must come a sense of responsibility.
 In real terms, the typical West African is about 100 times poorer than the typical Westerner.
 Niger, ranked dead last worldwide on the latest UNDP

-Human Development Index, is joined by Mali, Liberia, and Burkina Faso as countries where the average person earns less than $250 a year.
+Human Development Index, is joined by Mali, Chad, and Burkina Faso as countries where the average person earns less than $250 a year.
 Life expectancy remains about 50 years old throughout most of the region.
 Just as Africa’s woes

 cannot be appraised independent of the international community, so too must travelers grasp how the very way they travel affects natives and their environment.